-The Fund recognizes that young investigators may find it difficult to remain in pediatric research because of a lack of funding.
-Therefore, the purpose of this program is to encourage the development of medical research in child health by awarding small grants to new researchers, helping them gain a foothold in this important area.
+The purpose of this program is to encourage the development of researchers in child health by awarding small grants to new researchers, helping them gain a foothold in this important area.
 The goal is to fund applicants who will go on to be independent investigators.
-The Fund will make up to 30 awards total with two funding cycles (15 awards each).
+The Fund will make up to 32 awards total with two funding cycles (16 awards each).

 The Fund is open to a wide variety of research topics.
 We do not focus on a particular disease, but all our funded projects deal directly with children's health.